 Can you clean suede with water?

 No, it’s not recommended that you use water to clean suede.
-Vinegar will work in a pinch, but a suede brush and suede cleaner are the best, and you can usually find both for under $20.
+Vinegar will work in a pinch, but a suede brush and suede cleaner are often best.